 Basic Requirements – 18 units

-All School of Continuing & Professional Studies undergraduate students must satisfy the same general-education requirements.
+All CAPS undergraduate students must satisfy the same general-education requirements.

 • Analytical Writing (U11 111)*